rikicop/car-parts/docs/steps/Tracking.md

 ## Tracking 4/11/2022, 1::35 AM

-I made posssible to delete the count of the product in the cart
+I made posssible to decrease the count of the product in the cart

 ## Tracking 5/11/2022, 1::35 AM